Tigris–Euphrates river system

-The region has historical importance as part of the Fertile Crescent region, in which Mesopotamian civilization first emerged.
+The region has historical importance as part of the Fertile Crescent, where Mesopotamian civilization first emerged.

 Geography

 The Tigris–Euphrates Basin is shared between Turkey, Syria, Iraq, Iran, and Kuwait.
-Many Tigris tributaries originate in Iran and a Tigris–Euphrates confluence forms part of the Iraq–Kuwait border.
+Many tributaries of the Tigris river originate in Iran, and the Shatt al-Arab, formed by the confluence of the Euphrates and Tigris rivers, makes up a portion of the Iran–Iraq border, with Kuwait's Bubiyan Island being part of its delta.
 Since the 1960s and in the 1970s, when Turkey began the GAP project in earnest, water disputes have regularly occurred in addition to the associated dam's effects on the environment.
 In addition, Syrian and Iranian dam construction has also contributed to political tension within the basin, particularly during drought.

 The ecoregion is characterized by two large rivers, the Tigris and Euphrates.
 The high mountains in the upper watershed receive more rain and snow than the lower watershed, which has a hot and arid subtropical climate.
 Annual snow melt from the mountains brings spring floods, and sustains permanent and seasonal marshes in the lowlands.

 The plain between the two rivers is known as Mesopotamia.
-As part of the larger Fertile Crescent, it saw the earliest emergence of literate urban civilization in the Uruk period, for which reason it is often described as a "Cradle of Civilization".
+As part of the larger Fertile Crescent, it saw the earliest emergence of literate urban civilization in the Uruk period.
+For this reason, it is often described as a "Cradle of Civilization".

-There is a large floodplain in the lower basin where the Euphrates, Tigris, and Karun rivers converge to create the Mesopotamian Marshes, which includes permanent lakes, marshes, and riparian forest.
+There is a large floodplain in the lower basin where the Euphrates, Tigris, and Karun rivers converge to create the Mesopotamian Marshes, which include permanent lakes, marshes, and riparian forests.
 The hydrology of these vast marshes is extremely important to the ecology of the entire upper Persian Gulf.

 History

-The confluence of the Tigris and Euphrates rivers was the place where some of the first civilisations emerged.
+Some of the first civilizations emerged from the confluence of the Tigris and Euphrates rivers.
 From ancient times empires arose and fell in the river basin, including Sumer, Akkad, Babylonia, Assyria, and the Abbasid Caliphate.
+Being part of the Fertile Crescent, the river system is recognized as the site of one of the world's first agricultural centers, with archeological sites containing preserved grain dating up to 12,500 years ago.
+The river system was used by major cities including Ur and Babylon to promote trade and the sharing of cultures.
+As a result of its invention of the qanat system thousands of years ago which uses gravity to transport water through subterranean tunnels, Iran has a history as an agricultural nation, despite its aridity.